Updated: Apr 24

 Although he was taken prisoner for violating ''Sakoku'' in 1811, he successfully persuaded people of Japan that Tsar did not order Khvostov and Davidov to invade Japan.
 Their acts of pirates were solely done as individuals.

 Fortunately, Golovnin's diary during his captivity in Japan was broadly published in 1816 and 1817.
 Even Japanese translation is still available (『日本幽囚記』; ISBN-13 : 978-4003342114).

 Chapter 2 - Russia-Japan Relations in the Late 19th Century

-After Matthew C. Perry (1794-1858) 's black ships militarily forced Japan to abandon its Sakoku policy in 1854, then Treaty of Commerce and Navigation between Japan and Russia (Treaty of Shimoda) signed by both countries.
+After Matthew C. Perry (1794-1858) 's black ships militarily forced Japan to abandon its Sakoku policy in 1854, then Treaty of Commerce and Navigation between Japan and Russia (Treaty of Shimoda) signed by both countries on February 7, 1855.
 Since then Japan and Russia has established diplomatic relations formally.
 People must know that post war Japan's designation of this day as ''North Territory Day'' (1981-) is sheer spiteful obstinacy against Russia in order to appease US master and far rights.

 Undoubtedly, Admiral Yevfimiy Putyatin (1803-1883) made the unequal treaty, for instance the article VIII defines ''mutual extraterritoriality for citizens of Russia and of Japan in each other's country.''
 Extraterritoriality itself is an essential element of being an unequal treaty while certain power balance doesn't exist for any of its side.
 At that time, Russia wanted dominating foreign relations of Japan by suggesting Japan to abandon other foreign treaties.